Anthony M. McClone

 Anthony M. McClone (January 6, 1876 - July 4, 1938) was an American politician and businessman.

-Early life and Career
+Early life and career

 Born in the town of Deer Creek, Outagamie County, Wisconsin, McClone grew up on the family farme worked at Chelsea Lumber Company and then purchased a farm.
 He served on the town board and was chairman of the board at some point.

 In 1919, McClone served in the Wisconsin State Assembly as a Republican.
 In 1931, McClone moved to Appleton, Wisconsin and was a salesman for Four Wheel Drive Company.
-McClone died in Appleton, Wisconsin after a long illness.
+McClone died in Appleton after a long illness.